-PMC BISERIAL-III MUX CONTROL PORT
+PMC BISERIAL-6T20 MUX CONTROL PORT

 When set '1' the corresponding bit is set to State-Machine control.
 When cleared '0' the corresponding bit is set to parallel port operation.
 The Mux control definition along with the Data, Direction and Termination registers allows for a bit-by-bit selection of operation under software control.
+21-0 are implemented in the 6T20 design.
+The discretes should be cleared to register control for use.